learn-ballerina/learn-ballerina.github.io/src/best_practices/included_record_params.md

 <h4><img align="center" height="30" src="../img/alert.png"> Without included record parameters</h4>

-The function register() has a `int` parameter `admissionYear` and a record parameter of the `Student` record type.
+The function register() has an `int` parameter `admissionYear` and a record parameter of the `Student` record type.
 This function can be called by directly passing a value of the `Student` record type as follows.

 ```bal
 import ballerina/io;